 Field of Grass/Photographs: What is it like for me being hearing impaired?
 Sometimes, the words I hear are not the words spoken.
-For this project, I have paired images to show the gulf between what was said and what I heard.
+For this project, I have paired 12 sets of images.
+The first image of each pair shows what I heard.
+The second image shows what was said.
 By sharing this experience, I hope to illustrate the isolation that the hearing impaired often face.

 Fade: What remains?
 Memory blanched in the light and toned with the passage of time.
 I try my best to remember as the images fade.
 With this series, I move my street photography in a new direction.
 I seek to create nostalgia - fleeting sketches - with strong lines and harsh light.